rutherford-nj/www.rutherfordboronj.com/committees/index.md

 ---

-**Historic Preservation Committee** - Council Co-Liaisons: Maria Begg-Roberson and Ray Guzman

-> The objective of the Historic Preservation Committee is to educate the community about what value historic preservation offers to maintain the character of neighborhoods as reflected by the architecture and aesthetics.
-Furthermore, the Committee advises any borough board or agency of the historic nature of a property should demolition or construction be proposed.
->
-> The Historic Preservation Committee meets the 1st Monday of each Month at 7:30 p.m.
-If interested in attending a meeting, kindly email: ruthefordhpc@gmail.com for information.

----

 **Municipal Alliance/Youth Advisory** - Council Liaison: Stephanie McGowan

 > The Rutherford Municipal Alliance is comprised of parents, students, teachers, law enforcement, religious leaders, and other community stakeholders to focus on efforts to help the children of Rutherford understand the dangers of drug and alcohol abuse.
 Municipal Alliances are local planning and coordinating bodies established in all 21 counties to assess needs, set priorities, develop plans and implement programs that form the foundation of New Jersey’s substance abuse prevention activities.
 New Jersey’s Municipal Alliances provide over 3,800 prevention programs statewide

----

-**Recreation Advisory Committee** - Council Liaison Maria Begg-Roberson

-> The Recreation Advisory Committee meets monthly to discuss issues pertaining to Recreation.
-The committee meets with coaches and coordinators before the season to ensure proper preparation and after the season to reflect on what needs improvement and what we can build upon.

 ---